4 Healthy Home Design Planning Tips for Asthma and Allergy Sufferers

 When it comes to construction materials, like plywood, look for those that are VOC and formaldehyde free.

 You may also be considering plaster, sheetrock or drywall for your interior walls.
-American Clay provides natural earth based plaster products for interior applications.
-Not only are the products zero-voc they help control temperature, buffer moisture and humidity, and they are mold resistant – all components to healthy allergen free home.
+American Clay provides natural earth-based plaster products for interior applications.
+Not only are the products zero-VOC they help control temperature, buffer moisture and humidity, and they are mold resistant — all components of a healthy allergen-free home.

 4. Interior Décor

-Reaching the point in your construction project where it is time to select colors, wood flooring, furniture and fabrics is exciting!
+Reaching the point in your construction project where it is time to select colors, wood flooring, furniture, and fabric is exciting!